jernej360/casovni_trak_ioi/README.md

 To install everything that is required run npm install in the src server.

+You will need a Node.Js version of at least 12.20.0.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.